Jkuffler/intro-to-programming-bestla/instructions/section-3/lesson-3-1.md

 - [ x] Add the phrase "Connect"
 - [x ] Below that, paste links to your email, GitHub, social media, etc.

-- [ ] Copy the file path to your `index.html` file
+- [ x] Copy the file path to your `index.html` file
-- [ ] Paste the path in your web browser and you should see all the text you just wrote
+- [ x] Paste the path in your web browser and you should see all the text you just wrote

 Next week we will learn how to structure this content!